TheRensselaerIDEA/MortalityMinder/Documentation/README.md

 # Code and Analysis Documentation

-This folder contains general overarching information about the App and its data.
+This folder contains general overarching information about the MortalityMinder app and its data.

 * `Definitions` contains the ICD-10 categories we used for our causes of death.
 * `datasets.md` contains information on the location of our data and notes about the formatting of it in the code.
 It also explains some basic functionality for some of our file types.